Hungary asylum policies 'failed' to fulfill EU obligations | DW | 17.12.2020

 The laws also introduced the concept of a "crisis situation caused by mass immigration," which the government used to justify circumventing EU asylum law.
 The government said its strict policies were necessary to maintain public order and preserve internal security.

-During the 2015 migration crisis, Orban ordered the construction of fences topped with razor wire to prevent the entry of asylum-seekers traveling towards western Europe.
+During the 2015 migration crisis, Orban ordered the construction of fences topped with razor wire to prevent the entry of asylum-seekers traveling toward Western Europe.

 The United Nations and human rights organizations sharply criticized the conditions in Hungary's transit zone camps — including charges that asylum-seekers waiting for results on their cases were not given food by Hungarian authorities.